junxit/us-congress-bills-115/metadata.md

 - 2017-04-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-94.
 - 2017-04-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-94.
 - 2017-04-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-04-26 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.